 - 1. Select an object in the model or in the drawing. - 2.
-Click the Property pane settings button in the property pane to open a drop-down menu. - 3.
+Click the Property pane settings button in the property pane to open a dropdown menu. - 3.
 Ensure that the Set default values automatically option is selected.

-When the Set default values automatically option is selected, Tekla Structures automatically uses the current values for the next objects of the same type.
+When the Set default values automatically option is selected, Tekla Structures automatically uses the current values the next time you create an object of the same type.

-- 4. Change the property values as needed. - 5.
+- 4. Change the properties as needed. - 5.
 Click Modify.

-Tekla Structures modifies the object and creates the next object of the same type using the current values.
+Tekla Structures modifies the object and uses the current values the next time you create an object of the same type.